Sample-Efficient Hypergradient Estimation for Decentralized Bi-Level Reinforcement Learning: Experiments

-\paragraph{Baselines} We consider two baseline approaches.
-The first is the first-order policy gradient, which ignores the second term of the hypergradient in Theorem~\ref{thm:hg-mg-stochastic}.
-The second approach is based on Bi-AC~\citep{Zhang2020-hw}, originally proposed for centralized training, which we adapt to our decentralized setting.
-The key idea of Bi-AC is to update the leader's action-value function $Q_L$ as:
+We consider two baselines.
+The first is \textsc{Naive-PGD}, and the second is a variant of Bi-AC~\cite{Zhang2020-hw}, originally proposed for centralized learning, adapted to our decentralized setting.
+The core idea of Bi-AC is to update the leader and follower Q-tables, $Q_L$ and $Q_F$, as follows: